-A three-rank system exists for those researchers who typically hold the terminal degree and postdoctorate experience (or its equivalent) and research faculty who are employed by Indiana University for strictly research responsibilities: (see BL-ACA-A5 and B16-2024).
+A three-rank system exists for these researchers who typically hold the terminal degree and postdoctorate experience (or its equivalent) and research faculty who are employed by Indiana University for strictly-research responsibilities; (see BL-ACA-A5 and B16-2024).
 It is suggested that the research ranks be given the following rank codes and titles:

-#R97 Assistant Scientist -{ .
-Assistant Research Professor, or Assistant Scholar (RS1) #R96 Associate Scientist -{ .
-Associate Research Professor, or Associate Scholar + !R95 (RS2) Senior Scientist -{ .
-Research Professor, or Senior Scholar (RS3)
+IR97_Assistant Scientist-(, Assistant Research Professor, or Assistant Scholar(RS1) IR96_Associate Scientist-(, Associate Research Professor, or Associate Scholar)IR95-(RS2) Senior Scientist-(, Research Professor, or Senior Scholar (RS3)

+Formatted: Font: Not Bold, Not Italic

+Formatted: Font: Not Bold, Not Italic

+Formatted: Font: Not Bold, Not Italic

 Formatted: Right: 0.75"

+Formatted: Font: Not Bold, Not Italic

 Formatted: Right: 0.75", Space After: 0.2 pt

-The choice of Scientist or Scholartitle would be determined by discipline, and responsibilities (see BL-ACA-A5).
+The choice of Scientist or Scholartitle would be determined by discipline- and responsibilities (see BL-ACA-A5).